Rocket (The Smashing Pumpkins song)

 "Rocket" is a song by American alternative rock band the Smashing Pumpkins.
-It was the fourth and final single from their second album, Siamese Dream, and was written by Billy Corgan.
+It was released in 1994 as the fourth and final single from their second album, Siamese Dream, and was written by frontman Billy Corgan.
 The song charted in Canada, New Zealand and the United Kingdom, as well as on the US Billboard Album Rock Tracks chart.
 It was one of the few singles that did not appear on the Smashing Pumpkins' greatest hits album Rotten Apples.